ska-sa/katgpucbf/misc/xbgpu/README.md

 This assumes the package installation and pre-commit configuration has already been done.

+__NB:__ Some of the tests in pytest verify their output using a function written in the [verification_functions_lib.c](test/verification_functions_lib.c) C file in order to reduce the test runtime.
+This file needs to be compiled or else the test will throw an error.
+Navigate to the [test](./test) directory and run `make` to compile it.

 ## Jenkins CI

 Jenkins has been integrated into this repo.
 On every PR and at least once a day, Jenkins will scan the repo for changes